yogeshdarji99/mesos/docs/external-containerizer.md

 # Slave Recovery

 * Slave recovers via check pointed state.
-* EC invokes ‘recover’ on the ECP - there is no protobuf message sent or expected as a result from this command.
+* EC invokes `recover` on the ECP - there is no protobuf message sent or expected as a result from this command.
  * The ECP may try to recover internal states via its own failover mechanisms, if needed.
-* After ‘recover’ returns, the EC will invoke ‘containers’ on the ECP.
+* After `recover` returns, the EC will invoke `containers` on the ECP.
  * The ECP should return Containers which is a list of currently active containers.
 **Note** these containers are known to the ECP but might in fact